abadyal/bootstrap-4-fullscreen-carousel-/README.md

 # bootstrap 4 fullscreen carousel.

-You can use this as this code for your oen projects just make sure that all the files are linked properly.
+You can use this as this code for your own projects just make sure that all the files are linked properly.

 # Bootstrap v4.3.1 .
 # jQuery v3.3.1 .